dog-broad/Contact-Management/README.md

 # Contact-Management
-A GUI too written in C to manage contacts
+A GUI tool written in C to manage contacts

 This application is created as a part of our Freshman Engineering micro project